 Favourite part: This is published in Annalen der Physik, the same journal that Einstein published some of his monumental work on both special and general relativity

 It’s fun to play with LIGO data.
-The LIGO Open Science Center (LOSC), has put together a selection of tutorials to show you some of the basics of analysing signals.
+The Gravitational Wave Open Science Center (GWOSC), has put together a selection of tutorials to show you some of the basics of analysing signals; we also have papers which introduce gravitational wave data analysis.
 I wouldn’t blame you if you went of to try them now, instead of reading the rest of this post.
 Even though it would mean that no-one read this sentence.
 Purple monkey dishwasher.

 GW150914 is a chirp.
 It sweeps up from low frequency to high.
 This is what you would expect of a binary system emitting gravitational waves.
 The gravitational waves carry away energy and angular momentum, causing the binary’s orbit to shrink.
 This means that the orbital period gets shorter, and the orbital frequency higher.
 The gravitational wave frequency is twice the orbital frequency (for circular orbits), so this goes up too.